 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Here, cliffs covered with jungle strangling the sea.
+Here, jungle-covered cliffs strangle the sea.
 This is one of the mythical sites of Raja Ampat: The Passage.

 In the wake of Sir Alfred Russel Wallace